Amazon FBA for beginners

 DDP

 Another option is to get your manufacturer to sort out the shipping for you using a shipping process called DDP (Delivered Duty Paid).
-With DDP, the manufacturer will work with their recommended shipping company and handle all the delivery from door to door and then charge you a fee at the end.
+With DDP, the manufacturer will work with their recommended shipping partner and handle all the delivery from door to door and then charge you a fee at the end.

 This can be a really good option when you’re first starting out as there’s even less for you to worry about.